lmorchard/pebbling-club/README.md

 [pebbling]: https://en.wikipedia.org/wiki/Pebbling

+## Misc dev notions

+- separate concerns of data and logic into repository and service layers
+- start each feature as a CLI command first, wherever possible
+- write tests mainly for tricky bits of logic, don't need 100% coverage
+- think about per-user sqlite databases for profile data?

 ## TODO

 - code golfing
+  - [ ] switch from express to fastify?
   - [ ] extract minimal interfaces out of concrete services?

 - basic UX